max-talanov/1/computational emotional thinking course/intro.md

 #Intro

 ##AI is the challenge
-First of all, let's think of AI challenges:

 1. Biggest - we simply do not know what is natural intelligence.
 1. Derivative: what is consciousness?
 1. Derivative: what is thinking?
 1. Derivative: what is feeling (love)?
 1. Derivative: what is emotion?
 Why do we need emotions?
 What is emotional thinking?
+Does AI need emotion?
 1. Are those questions above only philosophical?

 ##Some numbers